-The Dean's Office also administers the Code of Student Conduct, coordinates withdrawals from the University, issues policy interpretations upon request, supports leadership opportunities for students, provides special assistance for notification of faculty in emergency situations (i.e., death in the family), conduct and attendance referrals, and serves as the initial contact for student traffic appeals.
-For additional information, contact the Dean of Students Office, Clark Student Center, or call (940) 397-6273.
+The Dean's Office also administers the Code of Student Conduct, Alcohol.edu, coordinates withdrawals from the University, issues policy interpretations upon request, provides leadership opportunities for students, provides special assistance for notification of faculty in emergency situations (e.g., death in the family), conduct and attendance referrals, and serves as the initial contact for student traffic appeals.
+For additional information, contact the Dean of Students' Office, Clark Student Center, or call (940) 397-6273.
 Distance learners may call the office toll-free at 1-888-854-3494.